Benefits of Keeping a Work Diary: Phil Gregory, Peak District SEO.

 We all have habits and one of the secrets to running a good business is standardisation and the adoption of standard systems.
 By making notes of your working week you can begin to see patterns.
 Also, it provides a great reminder of your successes and mistakes.

-Running your own business can be a hectic process, and to stay focussed many of us keep pushing forward, never looking back.
+Running your own business can be a hectic process, and to stay focused many of us keep pushing forward, never looking back.
 Whilst it’s certainly positive to keep moving forward, we must learn from our mistakes, and revisit techniques that worked well for us.

 A Powerful Written Legacy